 - When are student employees paid?
 Payroll Schedule

 - How does a student set up direct deposit?
-Students must complete a direct deposit form and submit to Catherine Judson in JH Basement, Room 052.
+Students must complete a direct deposit form and submit to Payroll Office - JH Basement, Room 052.

 - Where does a student pick up their paper checks?
 Students can pick up their paychecks in Student Accounts (JH 102).